suarez-va/TIDES/README.md

 rt_scf.kernel()
 ```

 6. Once the calculation is done, we can generate a spectrum.
 TiDES includes a parser and a simple function to transform the dipole moment to a spectrum, so we'll use both of those.
 We can also see the electric field pulse in the plot of energy vs. time.
-Note the small scale of the y-axis: it is still a low strength field.
+Note the small scale of the y-axis.

 ```
 import matplotlib.pyplot as plt